-It’s tempting to zip through a shave without repeatedly rinsing the razor when you’re rushing out of the house in the morning.
+It’s tempting to zip through a shave without repeatedly rinsing the razor, especially when you woke up five minutes before your Zoom meeting in the morning.
 But you’re not doing your face any favors by doing so.
-According to Tyree Hicks — a man who’s shaved his head a grand total of 1,560 times and counting — and Travis Fields — DSC’s resident shaving expert — rinsing your blade after each and every stroke can ward off irritation and ultimately provide you with a smoother shave.
+According to Tyree Hicks, a man who’s shaved his head a grand total of 1,560 times and counting, and Travis Fields, DSC’s resident shaving expert, rinsing your blade after each and every stroke can ward off irritation and ultimately provide you with a smoother shave.

-If you do experience an incredibly clogged blade, gently wipe the razor clean with an old toothbrush to bring it back to life.
-Lastly, if you encounter clogged pipes or a slow-draining sink as a result of hair and shave products running down the drain, check out our plumber’s guide to not clogging (or unclogging) your sink when shaving.
+If you do experience an incredibly clogged blade, gently wipe the razor clean with a toothbrush you’re no longer using to bring it back to life.
+Lastly, if you encounter clogged pipes or a slow-draining sink as a result of hair and shave products running down the drain, check out our plumber’s guide to not clogging your sink when shaving.
 You’ll have a shave-ready sink in no time.